Chain of Custody in Forensic Science: Why Evidence Integrity Matters

 • Reason for transfer

-Even a short, undocumented transfer can raise serious legal questions.
-Consequently, forensic professionals treat every handover with caution.
+Even a minor undocumented transfer can create serious legal issues.

 4. Secure Storage of Evidence